OrianMA/3D-RPG-Game/README.md

 > **Technical description:**
 > In the new Unity Input System, I configured various movement values using the **UIJoystick**.
 These values control the current speed and direction, with a range between 0 and 1.
 > This allows the player to move both slowly and quickly.
 By integrating this with an **animation blend tree**, the player’s movements feel much smoother!
 I also added small thresholds to avoid weird rotations, improving both movement and attack control.
+>
+> I chose not to create additional GitHub branches, as I am working alone on this project.
+I know that commits are saved in GitHub, but of course, if multiple people were working on this project, I would create separate branches.
+> I also didn’t focus much on the UI because my primary goal was to concentrate on the gameplay and ensuring a solid code hierarchy.
+This way, I could build a robust system that can be expanded upon later!

 ---
 <br/>